 John Lewis Broadband (which is provided by Plusnet)

-Some providers offer 12-month deals for specific groups; the BT broadband 12-month contract for new customers is currently restricted to students.
-However, providers frequently change their offerings, so it’s entirely possible that another BT 12-month contract will be available soon.
+Some providers offer 12 month WiFi contracts for specific groups; the BT broadband 12 month contract for new customers is currently restricted to students.
+However, providers frequently change their offerings, so it’s entirely possible that another BT 12 month contract will be available soon.

 There are three main kinds of broadband offered by UK providers.
 These are ADSL, which uses copper telephone wires, and two types of fibre broadband.
 Fibre to the Cabinet (FTTC) has a fibre connection up to the cabinet and then copper wire from the cabinet to the home, whereas Fibre to the Premises (FTTP) is a full fibre connection.

-At time of writing (November 2020), FTTC connections are quite widespread with FTTP connections much less so.
+As of May 2021, FTTC connections remain widespread with FTTP connections less so.
 However, the UK government is currently rolling out a programme to make ‘gigabit-capable’ connections available throughout the UK.
-Fibre of all types is becoming more common.
+Fibre of all types is becoming more common, delivering 12 month WiFi contracts capable of powering a whole house’s worth of wireless devices at once.

 ADSL is available almost everywhere, but as fibre takes over, a few providers are beginning to withdraw their ADSL services – or at least to advertise them less openly.

-Mobile broadband, which uses the 4G/5G mobile network, is another option available on 12-month broadband deals.
-It tends to be slower and more expensive than the fixed-line alternatives.
+Mobile broadband, which uses the 4G/5G mobile network, is another option available as part of 12 months broadband deals.
+It tends to be slower and more expensive than the fixed-line alternatives, but you can view our latest mobile broadband deals here.

 The broadband speed needed by a household depends on its internet use.
 Not everyone needs ultrafast broadband, but some will be frustrated by ADSL.
 Prices increase with higher speeds, but few things in life are as frustrating as slow broadband, so it pays to be realistic about the speeds required.